Yelp/mrjob/docs/guides/quickstart.rst

 ^^^^^^^^^^^^^^^^

 A job is defined by a class that inherits from :py:class:`~mrjob.job.MRJob`.
-This class contains methods that define the :term:`steps` of your job.
+This class contains methods that define the :term:`steps <step>` of your job.

 A "step" consists of a mapper, a combiner, and a reducer.
 All of those are optional, though you must have at least one.
 So you could have a step that's